alicefr/example-pidfd-getpid/README.md

 This repositories contains the containerized setup to test and verify the persitent reservation with qemu and the pr-helper.
 The script assumes to use a SCSI disk `/dev/sdb` (see this [gist](https://gist.github.com/alicefr/c2e4221d7c8834a2b8746d510692d86c) to create a loop SCSI device)

 ## Build
-Compile and build the image `getfd`:
+Compile and build the images `disk`, `qemu` and `pr-helper`:
 ```bash
 make images
 ```
 ## Example
 The script `run-containers` initially launches the proxy in the `qemu` container and the pr-helper in the `pr-helper` container.
 Then it uses the connector available in the `pr-helper` container to connect the proxy to the pr-helper.
 Finally, it boot a VM using QEMU configured to use the proxy and the persistent reservation.
-The disk image available in the `qemu` container already has the `sg3_utils` installed to perform the scsi persistent reservation as described in the [gist](https://gist.github.com/alicefr/c2e4221d7c8834a2b8746d510692d86c)
+The disk image available in the `qemu` container already has the `sg3_utils` installed to perform the scsi persistent reservation as described in the [gist](https://gist.github.com/alicefr/c2e4221d7c8834a2b8746d510692d86c).

 Run the containers and connect the proxy to the pr-helper:
 ```bash
 ./run-containers